Fear of intimacy means the fear of becoming too close to others and the fear to share your emotional or physical relationship.

 An avoidant personality disorder is also known as an intimacy anxiety disorder.
 And in research, it was found that anxiety disorder affects about 3 percent of the population.

 It affects both men and women equally and tends to start in childhood.
 If you face this problem then make sure that your partner never feels that you have no respect for them or their feelings.

-Sexual abuse in childhood can lead to fear of intimate emotional or sexual relationships.
+Physical abuse in childhood can lead to fear of intimate emotional or Physical relationships.